 #2: Use The Rule of Thirds

 Composing your photo well can help make it more visually appealing to your audience.
-When deciding how to lay out the elements in your picture, the rule of thirds is a good starting point.
+When deciding the layout of the elements in your picture, the rule of thirds is a good starting point.

 Bonus?
 Your phone can pretty much do this for you.
 Just turn on grid lines in your phone’s camera app.
 In an iPhone, go to settings, then photos and camera, and turn the grid on.
 If you’re an Android user, open the camera app, go to settings, and scroll down to find the grid lines option and turn it on.